nimblegeek/nimblegeek/README.md

 <div align="center">
   <h3 align="center">
 When I'm not coding... </h3>
-  👧🏼 👦🏻 👧🏽 👩🏻  I'm exploring the world with my family of 3 kids and my wifee <br>
+  👧🏼 👦🏻 👧🏽 👩🏻  I'm exploring the world with my family of 3 kids and my wife <br>
    🎻 🎹 🎸  Playing instruments, mostly the piano at the moment composing my own instrumental music <br>
   🤸🏽‍♂️ 🐒 Squatting, rolling, hanging as well as growing as a brazilian jiu jitsu practitioner 🥋  <br>
   </div>